alfonsof/aws-python-examples/awslambdadelete-capi/README.md

 * You can create a Lambda function on AWS.

-  You can use the AWS Lambda Function Hello World JSON Java example: [awslambdahellojson](/awslambdahellojson).
+  You can use the AWS Lambda Function Hello World JSON Python example: [awslambdahellojson](/awslambdahellojson).

 * You can select the AWS region of the Lambda function changing the value of `REGION` variable in the code.